-The Glenn Miller Archive (GMA) maintains internal catalogs of the GMA Collections arranged by artist and broadcast type.
-The Tex Beneke-GMO discography is the first public document circulated by the GMA that includes references to GMA collection tapes and discs.
-There is duplication within the GMA collections of certain broadcast tapes and discs.
-In these cases, we document which collection or collections that the items are located in.
-The GMA identifies and catalogs the RCA Victor studio recordings by RCA Serial numbers.
-Broadcasts and transcriptions are cataloged by source (AFRS, CBS, NBC, etc.)
+The author maintains internal catalogs arranged by artist and broadcast type, documented by preserved collection sources.
+Some broadcast tapes and discs are duplicated.
+In these cases, we document which collection or collections the items are located in.
+The RCA Victor studio recordings and RCA Thesaurus Transcriptions are cataloged serial numbers.
+Broadcasts and transcriptions are cataloged by source (AFRS, CBS, NBC, etc.).